 Qigong is also a Chinese relaxation technique.
 With flowing movement sequences and breathing exercises, you push stress away from you and gain more life energy.

-Endurance training gets you moving and clears your head.
+Endurance training gets you moving and makes your Head free.
 This helps against Stressbut basically, this rather athletic workout is not one of the typical relaxation techniques.

 2. progressive muscle relaxation The idea of Progressive Muscle Relaxation or muscle relaxation comes from the US-American Edmund Jacobson (1885 to 1976).
 He recognized that muscles tense up under stress.
 Through targeted tensing and subsequent relaxation, these tensions loosen up again.
 The alternation of tension and relaxation also increases blood circulation, so that you feel pleasantly warm.